reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 1. You make the data flow to and from your Effects very explicit.
 2. You let your Components focus on the intent rather than on the exact implementation of your Effects.
-3. When React adds new features, you can remove those Effects without changing any of your components.
+3. When React adds new features, you can remove those Effects without changing any of your Components.

 Similar to a [design system,](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969) you might find it helpful to start extracting common idioms from your app's Components into custom Hooks.
 This will keep your components' code focused on the intent, and let you avoid writing raw Effects very often.
 Many excellent custom Hooks are maintained by the React community.